thearyanahmed/kafka-rc/README.md

 ./read.sh topic_1
 ```

-It will start an interactive terminal, wait for the terminal to display '>' character.
+It will start an interactive terminal.

 ## Writing
 ```bash